 "A Threnody for Those Who Remain" (2010) ,commissioned by Yerba Buena Center for the Arts and Kronos Performing Arts Association, was described by Financial Times as “An experience not to be easily forgotten”.
 And similarly, his widely known “Tar o Pood” (Warp and Weft)—commissioned by Nasrin Marzban for Kronos Quartet—was the second place recipient of the American Prize 2015 in composition, a professional chamber music category.
 Aminikia has recently been the artist-in-residence at Kronos Festival 2017, an annual festival held by lthe egendary Kronos Quartet at San Francisco SFJAZZ throughout which ten of his works including four new pieces were performed.
-His most recent piece for the same festival was a collaboration between Kronos Quartet, San Francisco Girls Chorus ,and Afghanistan National Institute of Music which resulted in a 20-minute choral piece named "Music of Spheres".
-Aminikia recently wrote the music for "Sea Prayer", a VR experience by Guardian based on a story by acclaimed author, Khalid Hosseini ,which was performed by Kronos Quartet and British multi-instrumentalist, David Coulter
+His most recent piece for the same festival was a collaboration between the Kronos Quartet, San Francisco Girls Chorus, and the Afghanistan National Institute of Music which resulted in a 20-minute choral piece named "Music of Spheres".
+Aminikia recently wrote the music for "Sea Prayer", a VR experience by Guardian based on a story by acclaimed author, Khalid Hosseini , which was performed by Kronos Quartet and British multi-instrumentalist, David Coulter

 Sahba is the founder and the artistic director of the Flying Carpet Children Festival which occurs yearly in the city of Mardin, Turkey, near the border of Syria, serving more than 5000 children suffering from the trauma of the war of Syrian, Iraqi, Kurdish, and Turkish origin.
 To learn more about Flying Carpet Children Music Festival please click below:

 from my own mouth: